geojackass/fliptube/README.md

 # Fliptube

-Flip left and right when playing video for you to practice ballet and dance etc.
+Flip left and right when you are playing the video to practice ballet and dance etc.

 License
 =======